Multiple APT Processes: manual

 For "stacked" vocals or instrumental parts, it is simple to use one track (optionally prepared with tuning and timing adjustments) as the Guide input to multiple APT and/or Doubler processes.
 The same procedures can be applied to monophonic instrument tracks.

-In this section - we approach this by creating the APT and Doubler processes one at a time, rather than using the Create Multiple Processes function.
+In this section - we approach this by creating the APT and Doubler processes manually, one at a time, rather than using the Number of Processes function.

-Example Session: 2 lead vocal tracks and 2 harmony tracks
+Example 2: Two lead vocal tracks and two harmony tracks

 The example Session is shown below starting with 4 tracks:

 Here, the input audio is loaded and the tracks have been named by the user as follows:

 - Track 1 is named "Lead Vox1" and contains the Lead vocal with correct pitch and timing.

 - Track 2 is named "Lead Vox2" and contains a double of the Lead vocal.